ManuelVeMe/rx-interoperability-star/docs/04-fhir-rx-bundle-profile.md

 | MedicationRequest.note                      | Notes / allergy summary     | Optional   |
 | MedicationRequest.dispenseRequest.validityPeriod.start | Requested date | Optional   |

+> **Note on allergy summary (field 32):** For MVP, allergy summary text is captured as free text in `MedicationRequest.note`.
+The semantically correct FHIR resource for structured allergy data is `AllergyIntolerance`, referenced from the Bundle.
+This is intentionally deferred to Phase 2, when structured allergy data is reliably available from prescribing systems and the added complexity of an additional resource type is justified.
 ---

 ## 6. Coverage and payer mapping and contract